Hot Cocoa Cookies with Marshmallows

 - Whisk together dry ingredients—flour, cocoa powder, baking soda, salt and espresso (optional).
 Set aside.

-- Combine butter and sugar.
+- Beat together wet ingredients: Combine butter and sugar.
 Beat until light and fluffy, then mix in the eggs.

 - Add dry ingredients to wet ingredients and mix just until combined.
 Stir in chocolate chips.